starikcetin/btes/standards/code.md

 Also, the Pascal case convention is usually used to signify that an identifier is a type, or interface.

 # Singleton
-CamelCase are used for Singleton naming however; typed same name for Singleton.
+Camel case are used for Singleton naming however; typed same name for Singleton.

 # Variables and Constants
-CamelCase are used for variables and constants.
+Camel case are used for variables and constants.

 # Global Style
 There is only global styles available in the style folder in root.